-As the e-science vision becomes reality [443, 444], researchers in the scientific community are increasingly perceived as providers of online data, which take the form of raw data sets from sensors and instruments, data products produced by workflow-based intensive computations [174], or databases resulting from sophisticated curation [53].
-While science is becoming computation and data intensive, the fundamental tenet of the scientific method remains unchanged: experimental results need to be reproduceable.
-In contrast to a workflow, which can be viewed as a recipe that can be applied in the future, provenance is regarded as the equivalent of a logbook, capturing all the necessary steps involved in the actual derivation of a result, and which can be used to replay the execution that led to that result so as to validate it.
+As the e-science vision becomes reality [445, 446], researchers in the scientific community are increasingly perceived as providers of online data, which take the form of raw data sets from sensors and instruments, data products produced by workflow-based intensive computations [175], or databases resulting from sophisticated curation [53].
+While science is becoming computation and data intensive, the fundamental tenet of the scientific method remains unchanged: experimental results need to be reproducible.
+In contrast to a workflow, which can be viewed as a recipe that can be applied in the future, provenance is regarded as the equivalent of a logbook, capturing all the steps that were involved in the actual derivation of a result, and which could be used to replay the execution that led to that result so as to validate it.